EuKennedy/EuKennedy/README.md

 ## About

-Software Engineer focused on building **high-performance, revenue-driven systems**.
+Software Engineer focused on building scalable systems.

-I architect and develop scalable e-commerce infrastructures, automation pipelines, and AI-powered solutions that run real businesses 24/7 — not prototypes, but production systems used by real customers.

-Strong focus on **system architecture, clean code, and best engineering practices**, ensuring scalability, maintainability, and performance from day one.

-I don’t just build features — I design systems.
+I design and develop software using solid engineering principles, clean architecture, and design patterns, always aiming for maintainable and reliable solutions.

+I use AI as a tool to improve productivity and help deliver systems that solve real problems and support real businesses.

-Currently at **APV Group.**
+Currently at **APV Academy.**